jar398/w7/README.md

 Memo
 1564](ftp://publications.ai.mit.edu/ai-publications/pdf/AIM-1564.pdf).
-There's nothing of substance here; all the heavy lifting is done by scheme 48.
-So if you want to know what W7 is, the answer is that it's a subset of Scheme 48, with a bit of shim added.
+There's nothing of substance here; all the heavy lifting is done by [scheme 48](http://s48.org/).
+So if you want to know what W7 is, the answer is that it's an "extended subset" of Scheme 48: Scheme 48 sanitized for capability security, with a bit of miscellaneous shim added.

 This code is mostly untested and probably both incomplete and wrong.